 • They help diversify the energy mix, increase States’ energy independence and energy supply security.

 • They are now competitive energy sources which create local jobs, as a result of their spectacular drop in price.

 France has an extensive network of start-ups, SMEs, mid-caps and major groups with internationally recognized expertise.
 In addition to being positioned across all renewable energy sectors (wind energy, solar energy, hydroelectricity, biomass, geothermal energy, marine energy, etc.), French businesses are active in innovative sectors combining cutting-edge technologies and industry, such as storage and smart grids.
 With the second-largest maritime area in the world, France is also involved in developing the high-potential marine renewable energy industry (fixed and floating offshore wind turbines, ocean thermal energy, hydropower turbines, etc.).

 France has significant renewable power generation capacity (50.5 GW), and ranks third among EU Member States, behind Germany and Italy.
 This position has allowed French businesses to develop and showcase their projects nationally, to encourage exporting French expertise.

-Since the beginning of 2018, French businesses have completed more than 80 projects in 44 countries (solar power plants, wind farms and more).
+Since 2018, French businesses have completed more than 80 projects in 44 countries (solar power plants, wind farms and more).
 Over the past 18 months, RES have resulted in almost €5 billion in investment and 3,000 jobs.
 Promoting this expertise abroad is a key challenge in a highly competitive market.
 For this reason, a Renewable Energy Exports Unifier has been appointed.